Certificate in Counseling

 - Submission to the program of transcripts from a master’s degree in Counseling or Marriage and Family Therapy (MFT) with a cumulative GPA of 3.0 or higher.

-- Submission of an application portfolio as specified by the program, including a resume, statement of professional intent, proof of successful completion of the CBEST, evidence of a current negative TB test, evidence of a Certificate of Clearance, three letters of recommendation from persons having knowledge of the applicant’s counseling potential, and a proposed program of study.
+- Submission of an application portfolio as specified by the program, including a resume, statement of professional intent, evidence of a current negative TB test, evidence of a Certificate of Clearance, three letters of recommendation from persons having knowledge of the applicant’s counseling potential, and a proposed program of study.

 Applicants’ files will be reviewed by a committee of the Counseling Program faculty which will decide whether the applicant will be admitted.
 The admission committee will also approve the proposed program of study and may stipulate further coursework if required.

-Completion of at least five courses (20 units) from the following list.
-Students may take more than the required number of units up to a maximum of 48 units if these are required by the proposed program of study to meet requirements from the State of California.
-No guarantee of the decision of the decision that might be made by the Board of Behavioral Sciences in any individual application for a license is implied by completion of this certificate program.
+Completion of at least five courses (15 units) from the following list.
+Students may take more than the required number of units up to a maximum of 36 units if these are required by the proposed program of study to meet requirements from the State of California Board of Behavioral Sciences.
+No guarantee is made regarding the decision that might be made by the Board of Behavioral Sciences in any individual application for a license is implied by completion of this certificate program.

 |Crisis and Trauma Counseling|